argilla-io/argilla/README.md

 1. Install the Python client
 2. Launch the web app
 3. Start logging data

+🆕 **Rubrix Cloud Beta**: Use Rubrix on a scalable cloud infrastructure without installing the server.
+[Join the waiting list](https://www.rubrix.ml/rubrix-cloud/)

 ### 1. Install the Python client